cloudmesh-community/book/chapters/pi/setup-ultimate.md

 only.
 In this case you need to just replace the public key in the `authorized_keys` file.
 Using just keys is obviously more convenient.

-Naturally mounting the SD Card and looing in the filesystem would also allow you to look at the network setup.
-That is certainly not good and before a PI is returned sensitive information should be cleand from the SD Card.
+Naturally mounting the SD Card and looking in the filesystem would also allow you to look at the network setup.
+That is certainly not good and before a PI is returned sensitive information should be cleaned from the SD Card.

 ## Exercises